Patricia Roberts, Senior Warden

 Patricia Roberts is Senior Warden of the vestry, and prior to that served as Junior Warden for two years.
 She was elected to the vestry in 2007.
 Patty serves on the property, finance, audit and personnel committees.
 She also serves on the board of Music and Art at Trinity.
 Patty lives in Shaker Heights with her husband, Steve Roberts.
 They have two daughters.

 David Posteraro is a partner in the law firm of Kohrman Jackson & Krantz PLL.
 He has more than 20 years of experience in licensing, intellectual property asset management, technology transfer, joint development and other business law transactions for technology clients.
-He also advises religious organizations on church and non-profit issues and is a member of the Board of Directors of Consortium of Endowed Episcopal Parishes.
-David has been a Vestry member since 2008 and currently serves as its Junior Warden.
+He advises religious organizations on copyright, church and non-profit issues and is the Vice-President of the Consortium of Endowed Episcopal Parishes.
+David has been a Vestry member since 2008 and served as its Junior Warden and currently as its Chancellor.
 He has been active in the Cathedral’s stewardship, buildings and grounds and worship ministries.
-He resides in Cleveland.
+He lives in Ohio City with his husband Mitchell Sotka.

 216.583.7036 (office), 216.583.7036 (home) Email